Manu577228/Next.js-Minimalistic-Portfolio/README.md

 ### My portfolio website, written in Next.js + TypeScript

-# Welcome to My Minimalistic Portfolio
+# Welcome to My Minimalistic Portfolio!

 Hey there! 👋 I'm Manu Bharadwaj.
 If you find this project useful or interesting, don't forget to give it a ⭐️!